-Includes an explanation of costs that correspond with the information included in the project budget spreadsheet.
-The information should also explain the necessity and basis for costs and reflects only allowable costs consistent with project scope.
-Content must include the last (2) years of the organization's tax returns and / or 990s if the organization is a non-profit entity.
+An explanation of costs that corresponds with the information included in the project budget spreadsheet.
+The information should also explain the necessity and basis for costs and reflect only allowable costs consistent with the project scope.
+Content must include the last (1) year of the organization's tax returns and/or 990s if the organization is a non-profit entity.